 Argo tools overview?

 Introduction to ArgoCD

 How to use ArgoCD

 Questions and answers

 I started my career as a Software Engineer and then transitioned into DevOps, and then into Management.
-I have a passion for coaching and mentoring engineers and for open-source.
+I have a passion for coaching and mentoring engineers in open-source.
 I am living in Sydney Australia, and currently in New Zealand